What is FDIC insurance?

 FDIC insurance covers traditional bank deposit products, including checking accounts, savings accounts, certificates of deposit, Negotiable Order of Withdrawal (NOW) accounts and money market deposit accounts.

-An individual account is insured separately from a joint account.
-So, a $500,000 CD owned by two joint account holders would be fully insured because each account holder is insured for up to $250,000.
+An individual account is insured separately from a joint account, since they are distinct ownership categories.
+Joint accounts are insured $250,000 per co-owner, so a $500,000 CD owned by two joint account holders would be fully insured because each account holder is insured for up to $250,000.

 FDIC insurance also protects interest earnings, as long as the principal and interest combined do not exceed the $250,000 cap.
-If you have $248,000 in a CD account that has earned $2,000 in interest, you are completely covered because your account does not exceed the insurance limit.
+If you have $248,000 in a CD account that has earned $2,000 in interest, the full amount is covered because your account does not exceed the insurance limit.

 What the FDIC doesn’t cover

 The FDIC does not insure investments.
-Even if you buy stocks, bonds, mutual funds, annuities and life insurance policies through a bank, your money is not protected.
-The FDIC doesn’t cover the contents of your safe-deposit box either.
+Even if you buy stocks, bonds, mutual funds, annuities or life insurance policies through a bank, your money is not protected.
+The FDIC also doesn’t cover the contents of your safe-deposit box either.

-PayPal-owned Venmo is not a bank and would not qualify, Hamrick notes.
-“These payments-processing firms are pipelines through which money passes, not banks,” he says.
+PayPal-owned Venmo is not a bank and would not qualify.

 How to guarantee all of your deposits are insured

-You can make sure all your deposited monies are insured by keeping your cash in different ownership categories.
+Depending on your circumstances you might be able to keep your bank deposits insured by keeping your cash in different ownership categories.

 For example, joint account ownership offers more protection than single account ownership because each account owner is insured up to $250,000.
-So, if a couple had $500,000 in joint savings at the same bank, they would be insured by the FDIC.
+So, if a couple had $500,000 in a joint savings account, their money would be insured by the FDIC.
+A savings account with a single owner with $500,000 would only be half insured.

 Trusts also afford more protection.
 If you have a revocable trust, as many as five beneficiaries are insurable for up to $250,000 each.